Assigning a permanent drive letter to an external USB drive, flash drive, or memory stick in Windows

 - Expand the item Storage then click on the Disk Management item

-- When the window fills on the right side of the console, locate your USB drive in the listing on the lower right scrollable box.
+- When the window fills on the right side, locate your USB drive in the listing on the lower right scrollable box.

 - Right-click on the drives box and select Change Drive Letter and Paths...from the pop-up menu